ClaytonTDM/robloxpresence/README.md

-# robloxpresence
+# roblox presence
-sends roblox activity (joins, leaves) to a webhook of your choice
+sends roblox activity (joins, leaves) to a discord webhook of your choice